Florida Spring Training 2017

 Baseball Team Training Grounds

-If you are staying in the Orlando area, then you have the Osceola Stadium and Champion Stadium, Disney Wide World of Sports on your doorstep with Lakeland only a short drive away.
+If you are staying in the Orlando area, then you have the Champion Stadium at the Disney ESPN Wide World of Sports of Complex on your doorstep with Lakeland only a short drive away.

 On the Gulf Coast, there are five stadium within a short drive of Tampa; namely Dunedin, Clearwater, Tampa, Bradenton and Sarasota with Fort Myers to the South.

-On the Atlantic Coast, there is Melbourne, Port St Lucie and Jupiter in the North with Fort Lauderdale to the South.
-Click on the name of the ball park for details of all upcoming games (opens in a new window):
+On the Atlantic Coast, there is Melbourne, Port St Lucie and Jupiter in the North with Fort Lauderdale to the South

 - Bradenton, McKechnie Field - Pittsburgh Pirates

-- Clearwater, Bright House Networks Field - Philadelphia Phillies
+- Clearwater, Spectrum Field (formerly called Bright House Field) - Philadelphia Phillies

 - Dunedin, Florida Auto Exchange Stadium (formerly called Dunedin Stadium) - Toronto Blue Jays